vishvAsa/notes/history/paganology/Aryan/indo-iranian/indo-aryan/v1/aklUjkaraH/Pandita_and_pandits_in_history.md

 .
 .
 25 There was regional variation in the matter, with the paṇḍits of Varanasi generally tend ing to be conservative in matters of social reform (cf. Upādhyāya 1983:138-142) and those of Bengal generally displaying liberal tendencies in the same sphere (cf. Sinha 1993:v-vi).
 However, prominent paṇḍits at neither place remained uninvolved in social and political issues.
-They could have possibly done more, but one should not forget that the changes that came with Islam and the Europeans were very different in nature, speed and magnitude from any changes that might have come about because of the arrival of
+They could have possibly done more, but one should not forget that the changes that came with Islam and the Europeans were very different in nature, speed and magnitude from any changes that might have come about because of the arrival of the Yavanas, Hūnas, Sakas etc. Life and livelihood had become precarious.
+Older or ganizations had been destroyed or weakened.
+Earlier channels of communication had been eliminated or disrupted.

-30
-F
-T
-+
-T
-.
-Ashok Aklujkar
-TY
-IEL
-I
-I
-JT)
-II
-1
-T 11 HELT
-ILL
-.
+## Pāņditya today
-Pāņditya today After these historical observations which have a sense of certainty about them because they are grounded in philology and examination of literary evidence, I will offer a few observations that are impressionistic in nature, based on my general reading in Indology.
+After these historical observations which have a sense of certainty about them because they are grounded in philology and examination of literary evidence, I will offer a few observations that are impressionistic in nature, based on my general reading in Indology.
 The main intention in offering them is to provoke discussion and help in the process of bringing greater specificity to the research on paṇḍits.

 Very soon after the possibilities to make a living through learning, teach ing etc., shrank considerably for the paṇḍit in the Islamic period26 of Indian history, the "Macaulay" policy of imparting higher education in English was instituted (1835 A.D.).
-That so much of the paṇḍitic tradition still survives despite nearly a thousand years of (first) largely hostile and (then) largely in different environment in many parts of India is mainly an indication of how strong and widespread the tradition must have been at one time.
+That so much of the paṇḍitic tradition still survives despite nearly a thousand years of (first) largely hostile and (then) largely indifferent environment in many parts of India is mainly an indication of how strong and widespread the tradition must have been at one time.
 It would be unjustifiable (and insensitive) to infer from the tradition's survival that the paṇḍit's suffering was not long and serious.27 To say this is not to deny that

--
-IT IN
-TI
-I
-1
-IF
-L
-1
-+
-+
-LITE
-LILL
-EY
-IL
-F
-ifra
-UIT
-IL
-h1
-TE
-ty
-11
-the Yavanas, Hūnas, Sakas etc. Life and livelihood had become precarious.
-Older or ganizations had been destroyed or weakened.
-Earlier channels of communication had been eliminated or disrupted.
-26 By the phrase "Islamic period" I mean to convey only that there was an influential political presence of powers subscribing to Islam-that Islam became a factor to reckon with in many walks of Indian life.
+- 26 By the phrase "Islamic period" I mean to convey only that there was an influential political presence of powers subscribing to Islam-that Islam became a factor to reckon with in many walks of Indian life.
 I do not mean to imply that Islam prevailed over all of India or that non-Muslims did not shape the cultural processes.
-27 (a) In the otherwise useful accounts contained in Shukla 1969 and Sharma 1976, there is no attenipt to determine what the condition of Sanskrit learning was before the impact of the East India Company rule began to be felt on the channels of education.
+- 27 (a) In the otherwise useful accounts contained in Shukla 1969 and Sharma 1976, there is no attenipt to determine what the condition of Sanskrit learning was before the impact of the East India Company rule began to be felt on the channels of education.
 The for iner begins with the assumption that Sanskrit did not face any decline and its condition was as robust as in ancient India.
 This assumption is not only made without offering adequate justification, it is extremely unlikely to be correct, given the many clear ac counts of political upheavals that we have from both Hindu and Muslim sources and the fact that almost all the centres of Sanskrit learning that Shukla lists were either rela tively small or belonged to areas relatively free from Muslim domination.
 Sharma, too, does not see the need to determine particularly the nature of Sanskrit learning surviving in spheres of direct Muslim political influence in order to be able to evaluate properly the ideas of Indians and Europeans concerning education.
 As already indicated, I pre fer to take into account what was probably lost along with what survived and do not see any need to doubt that the custodians of Sanskrit learning suffered extensive losses for several centuries in succession over large areas of India, both as individuals and in terms of learning resources such as manuscripts. (b) One day my teacher Professor S.D.
 Joshi was telling me about his teachers.
 When he came to mentioning Shankarshastri Marulkar, he suddenly choked up with tears.
 For several minutes he could not speak.
 The reason was that he suddenly remem bered Marulkar's last days and could not control his grief.
 Through Vasudevshastri Abhyankar, Ramshastri Godbole, Bhaskarshastri Abhyankar, Nilakanthashastri Thatte and Vaidyanath Paygunde, paṇḍit Marulkar belonged to the vidyāvamsa of the great Nägeśabhatta (cf. Abhyankar 1954:101, 1960:Preface pp. 6-7).
 He was versatile to the extent of being entrusted with the responsibility of editing several texts for the
 11
 IT:
 L